MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 4. Select **My Workspace** at the top, and select your **Report**.

-5. Select **... \| Generate QR Code**.
+5. Select **Edit** and then select **... \| Generate QR Code**.

-6. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms.
+6. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms, or the camera app if your phone supports it.
 Log in to your account if prompted.

 7. Navigate and explore the report on a mobile device.

 # Challenges

-* Dashboards and reports to include campus and building plans
+* Dashboards and reports to include your campus and building plans
 * Report and analyze visiting patterns and trends
 * Overstaying visualization
 * Streaming Power BI for near real-time processing for a large campus